input-output-hk/catalyst-forge/docs/src/concepts/projects.md

 ## Tagging

-When tagging a repository, it's recommended to use the following format:
+When tagging a project, it's recommended to use the following format:

 ```
 <project_name>/<version>